 Last Updated on

-If you are pregnant, the thought of having a baby in a couple of months can overwhelm you.
-You must be doing everything possible to make sure that your baby gets all the nutrition he needs for his proper growth and development.
-You will be curious to see your baby, and for that, you will have to go for ultrasound scans.
+If you are pregnant, you must be doing everything possible to make sure that your baby gets all the nutrition he needs for his proper growth and development.
+The thought of having a baby in a couple of months can be overwhelming (and we know you must be a little anxious too).
+You must be curious to know how your baby is developing and you can – with the help of ultrasound scans.
 Your doctor will suggest ultrasound scans to check the progress of your baby.
 An ultrasound is a medical test that produces live images of the foetus using high-frequency sound waves.
 If you are eager to know how soon you can see your baby on an ultrasound, then read on.

 How Early Can You See a Baby on the Ultrasound Scan?

 By the 6–7th week of conception, fragments of the foetus will be evident on the scan.
 Your doctor will be able to detect the heartbeat of the foetus by this time.
-Usually, the heartbeat of the foetus can be detected in the 6th week of pregnancy.
+Usually, the heartbeat of the foetus is detected in the 6th week of pregnancy.

 What Features of the Baby Can Be Seen on the Ultrasound?